StudSec/pwncrates/pwncrates/README.md

 #### Docker
-The webapp runs within docker, as part of this all files within this directory are added within the container.
+The pwncrates runs within docker, as part of this all files within this directory are added within the container.
 If you'd like to avoid that (for security optimizations or whatever) you can add the file path to `.dockerignore`.